 - Ciena could probably somewhat save face by combining its Blue Planet division with ADVA’s Ensemble division.

-Please find details on another of our latest reports, Clash of Optical Component Vendors & Technologies in Data Center Networks here.
+Please consider another of our latest reports, Clash of Optical Component Vendors & Technologies in Data Center Networks.

 [written by Mark Lutkowitz]